imperiojs/imperio/README.md

 ## Getting Started

 #### Client Side Implementation
-The client side implementation of Imperio represents the use of the mobile functionality to influence browser interaction.
+The client side implementation of imperio represents the use of the mobile functionality to influence browser interaction.
 Client-side functionality can be accessed by:

 ```javascript